CollectionBuilder/cb-docs/docs/metadata/gh_metadata.md

 ### format:

 - This field indicates the item's media type.
 Since CollectionBuilder uses logic based on `format` to display objects, this is the most important field to ensure the interactive visualizations and item pages function correctly.
 If there are errors or anomalies, some pages will not work.
-- For normal items the value of this field should match the standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml){:target="_blank" rel="noopener"} corresponding to your item's file, consisting of a type and a subtype concatenated with a slash (`/`) between them.
+- For normal items the value of this field should match the standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) corresponding to your item's file, consisting of a type and a subtype concatenated with a slash (`/`) between them.
 This can can generally be inferred by looking at the file extension (e.g. ".jpg", ".pdf", etc).
 The common MIME type "format" values supported by CB-GH are:
     - Image: `image/jpeg`, `image/png`
     - Document: `application/pdf`
     - Audio: `audio/mp3`